-Clichés are vapid verbs that encourage communication slothfulness.
-You can’t have an awesome toast while being lazily verbose.
+Clichés are vapid terms that encourage communication slothfulness.
+You can’t have an awesome toast while being verbally lazy.
 And guess what?
 You can kill clichés with a shockingly simple word weapon.
 It’s called a thesaurus.
 Use one, Google one and ruthlessly cut banal platitudes.

 #5: Don’t Forget Nonverbal

 When practicing your speech, don’t forget about your body language in addition to your verbal language.
 Here are a few nonverbal tips for you:

 - Claim the stage.
 Confident body language is about taking up space.
 Plant both feet (don’t stand like you have to go pee), roll your shoulders back (don’t look like a turtle) and keep your torso un-blocked.
 (See the next point—you should be using your hands, not hiding them!)